59 Red Flowers: Complete List With Names and Pictures

 Lily

-Another notable red flower is the universal favorite lily.
-Lilies are wonderful plants to keep in your garden, giving you gorgeous color and lots of visual interest.
-They also smell quite sweet and are a great attractor of pollinators.
 Lillies grow anywhere from 30 to 36 inches tall and spread 8 to 12 inches wide.
-They bloom from mid to late summer, giving you much to look forward to even though they do not bloom as long as other plants on this list.
+They bloom from mid to late summer.
+There is much to look forward to, even though they do not bloom as long as other plants on this list.

 Lilies are fairly easy to grow, though this depends on the cultivar you have.
 They are a great choice for cut flowers and will do fabulously in almost any floral arrangement.